How to Heal an AC Separation

 Shoulder separations are categorized by the degree to which the AC’s joints surrounding ligaments are stretched or torn.
 Injuries range from grade I to grade VI, with grade I being the most common.

 Tearing only the acromioclavicular ligament, a grade I or II injury, isn’t serious.
 In fact, most of these injuries heal on their own.
-If the coracoclavicular ligaments are ruptured (as in a grade III injury), however, healing can be more complicated since the whole shoulder is involved.
+If the coracoclavicular ligaments rupture (as in a grade III injury), healing becomes more complicated due to the involvement of the entire shoulder.

 Grades IV-VI are quite uncommon and involve tearing additional muscles across the shoulder and neck.